antbirch1990/AIR-Command-Line-Packager-Windows-Mac/README.md

 * [Milkman Games](http://www.milkmangames.com/blog/tools/) (step by step documentation)
 * [distriqt](http://www.airnativeextensions.com/extensions/)

-<b>iOS and Android:</b> - You will need to follow these instructions for each native extension you wish to use
+You will need to follow these instructions for each native extension you wish to use

 * Create a copy of the native extension's .ane and .swc files
 * Place the .ane in the extensions folder